rlugojr/linkurious-enterprise-manual/configure.md

 * **rawQueryTimeout** - `1000`.
 Abandon a query to the database if the time is over (in second).
 * **expandThreshold** - `10`.
 When the User expands a node with too many neighbors, Linkurious will ask to refine the query so that fewer neighbors are returned.

-#### Link to the Neo4j server
+#### Connect to a Neo4j server

 If it is the first time you run the Neo4j server and you use Neo4j v2.2 or a more recent version:

 1. Launch the Neo4j server;
 - Open the browser at location http://localhost:7474 ;
-- Set a new login and password, and remember them to configure Linkurious.
+- Set a new user and password, and remember them to configure Linkurious.

 Configure Linkurious:

 - Open the configuration file;
+- Find the `graphdb` settings of the data source;
-- Check the `dataSources/graphdb` settings with the URL of the Neo4j server and set the credentials of the Neo4j server.
+- Set the URL of the Neo4j server;
+- Set the user and password of the Neo4j server.

+Linkurious will connect to it the next time you start it.

+#### Connect to the search engine

+The embedded ElasticSearch engine may be replaced by your own ElasticSearch cluster.
+Edit the configuration file to set the `index` settings of the data source with the URL and credentials of your ElasticSearch cluster.
+Linkurious will create an index for each graph database, with index names prefixed by `linkurious_`.

-#### Link to the LDAP service
+#### Connect to the LDAP service

 In Linkurious, Administrators manage other user accounts.
 User accounts are identified by either a login or an email address.
 If Linkurious is connected to an LDAP service (preferably OpenLDAP or Active Directory), users are authenticated each time they sign in.
 If you have a LDAP service running in your network, you can use it to authenticate users in Linkurious.